gwaredd/YamlDataAsset/README.md

   - 42
 ```

 The plugin uses the Unreal reflection system walk the properties and set the values.
 It is recursive, so it will work with nested structures, collections and compound types.
+Property names are case-insensitive.

 ## Notes